arbrk1/typeclasses_cpp/README.md

 `template<class T> struct Monoid` is present in any of its specializations.
 So all the code in that definition describes only how the types for which the typeclass is not implemented behave.

+The problem is that we have no _simple_  way of defining default method implementations or enforcing logical constraints like "all instances of the typeclass A must also be instances of the typeclass B".

-Thus the better version of the typeclass definition would be simply
+Because the general typeclass template definition is concerned with the case of "type T is not an instance of the typeclass", a much better version of the typeclass definition would be simply

 ``` c++
 template<class T> struct Monoid;
 ```

-The problem is that we have no _simple_ (but look [here](#comparison-with-the-naive-version)) way of defining default method implementations or enforcing logical constraints like "all instances of the typeclass A must also be instances of the typeclass B".
+This line of thought gets us to [the following](#comparison-with-the-naive-version).

 ### "Less naive" translation